drduh/macOS-Security-and-Privacy-Guide/README.md

 If you have not already installed Xcode or Command Line Tools, run `xcode-select --install` and a prompt should appear to download and install CLI Tools.

-After that's finished, Install Homebrew
+Homebrew can be easily installed with

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+or have a look at [homebrew/Installation.md](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md#installation) for other installation options.

-Homebrew uses SSL to talk with github and verifies checksums of downloaded packages, so I would consider it to be pretty safe.
-There is some discussion in <https://github.com/Homebrew/homebrew/issues/18036>.
+Homebrew uses SSL/TLS to talk with github and verifies checksums of downloaded packages, so I would consider it to be pretty safe.
+There is discussion in [homebrew/issues/18036](https://github.com/Homebrew/homebrew/issues/18036).

 ## DNS
 Here are a few ways to improve your security and privacy with DNS.